Our Clinic’s Founding

 “After years of struggling with anxiety, unwanted behaviors, and utterly debilitating low self-esteem, I knew there was something better for me, my family, and people just like me.” – Isaac Archuleta, MA, LPC

-Working closely with the LGBT community and their loved ones, James Matson, MA, LPCC and Kallen Thornton, MSW, LCSW realized that many experienced a lot of pain and broken family dynamics.
-Bringing their talent and unique skill-sets to the practice, James and Kallen wanted to empower their clients to create the authenticity and relational depth that would create long-term satisfaction.
-Now, as a unified team, Isaac, James, and Kallen are highly skilled in helping individuals, couples, and families achieve their goals.
+Working closely with the LGBT community and their loved ones Kallen Thornton, MSW, LCSW realized that many experienced a lot of pain and broken family dynamics.
+Bringing her talent and unique skill-sets to the practice, Kallen wanted to empower her clients to create the authenticity and relational depth that would create long-term satisfaction.
+Now, as a unified team, Isaac, and Kallen are highly skilled in helping individuals, couples, and families achieve their goals.

 About Us/Mission Statement

 ISAAC ARCHULETA, MA, LPC

 As a young child, Isaac often felt odd, like a broken boy.
 After years of being teased by family and peers, Isaac started to hate himself.
 Growing up in a religious home filled him with both hope and deeply entrenched shame.

 After surveying his religious beliefs and sexuality, with several years in therapy, Isaac found a resting spot that felt holistically authentic.
 He now offers professional help to help those navigating the road he’s journeyed.